Nursing Administration and Leadership

 Students take two 3-credit courses consecutively each term and the first summer session.
 During the second summer session, students take the 6-credit practicum capstone course

-- Minimum 3.00 GPA in a nursing baccalaureate (or in last 60 credits completed) verified with official transcripts from an accredited institution.
+- Minimum 3.00 GPA in a nursing baccalaureate degree (or in last 60 credits completed) verified with official transcripts from an accredited institution.
 For international students, scholastic record comparable to that reflected by a 3.00 GPA verified with official transcripts.

 - Prerequisite undergraduate courses: